 If there is more than one executor of an estate, You can apply to have ‘power reserved’.
-This basically means if there is other executors you can hand the responsibility to them but can take over if you feel they are not performing well with task they have been given.
+This basically means if there are other executors you can hand the responsibility to them but can take over if you feel they are not performing well with the task they have been given.